Prandr/XDMA_Tutorial/README.md

 ![PCIe ID Settings](img/XDMA_Settings_PCIe_ID.png)

-Choose a size greater than the sum of sizes of address ranges of your blocks.
+Choose size of the BAR such that it would be greater than the sum of sizes of address ranges of your blocks.

 A *PCIe to AXI Translation* offset is useful to make sure the *Size* of your AXI Lite address space overlaps the address ranges of all peripheral blocks.
 This is useful when a soft-core processor has its [peripherals in a sequence at some address range](https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O) like `0x7001000`, `0x7002000`, `0x7003000`, etc. Leave it at `0` unless you have a reason to change it.
 It is set to a non-zero value in this example for illustrative purposes so that readers are aware of it when communicating with other's projects.
 The offset should be `0` or [larger than *Size*](https://support.xilinx.com/s/question/0D52E00006hpbPJSAY/pcie-to-axi-translation-setting-for-dma-bypass-interface-not-being-applied?language=en_US): `0x40000000 > 1MB==1048576==0x100000`.
 This offset becomes the lowest accessible memory address.
 All `M_AXI_LITE` IP Block addresses must be greater than the offset.